 Audit Committee.
 The Audit Committee oversees our corporate accounting and financial reporting process.
 For this purpose, the Audit Committee performs several functions.
-It evaluates the performance and assesses the qualifications of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," as included in certain of our filings with the SEC.
+It evaluates the performance and assesses the qualifications of the independent registered public accounting firm; determines and approves the engagement of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting matters; and meets to review our annual audited financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," as included in certain of our filings with the SEC.
 During fiscal year 2016, the Audit Committee was composed of Messrs.
-Parker (Chairperson) and Outland and Mesrick.
+Parker (Chairperson) and Outland and Mess.
+English and Merrick.
 Messrs.
 Adelgren and Wilkinson currently serve as alternate members of the Audit Committee.
-Alternate members of the Audit Committee only in the event of an absence of a regular member of the Audit Committee.
 The Audit Committee met eight times during the last fiscal year.
-The Audit Committee has adopted a written charter that is available to stockholders on
+The Audit Committee only in the evant of an absence of a regular member of the Audit Committee.
+The Audit Committee met eight times during the last fiscal year.
+The Audit Committee has adopted a written charter that is available to stockholders on our website at www.gladstonecapital.com.